terra-money/LocalTerra/README.md

 ### Modifying Genesis

-If you need to change the `genesis.json` file, you can alter it in `config/genesis.json`.
-This will get loaded when you reset your LocalTerra network.
+You can change the `genesis.json` file by altering `config/genesis.json`.
+Restart your LocalTerra to load your changes.

 ## Accounts